Hino Contessa: PD series (1964–1967)

 The earlier column-mounted three-speed manual continued to be available in the sedans, while a floor-mounted four-speed manual was standard in coupés and an option in the sedans.
 A bored out 1.5 litre version of the GR100 engine was developed in 1966, but after the strategic alliance with Toyota the project was shelved.
 Codenamed YE30, this 1471 cc engine produced 70 PS in standard trim.
 The projected Coupé version of the engine (YE36) was to produce 80 PS and a twin-cam version was to offer 90 PS.
 As Toyota began to assume operations of Hino assets and manufacturing resources, Toyota was also concentrating their efforts of introducing a Contessa sized coupe and sedan of their own, and in 1966 introduced the Toyota Corolla.

 In an effort to prepare the US market in advance of a planned entry, Hino had Pete Brock and his BRE Racing team prepare two Contessa sedans for competition.
 One won a surprise victory at the 1966 LA Times Grand Prix.
 Later, Brock raced the lighter and faster Coupé version, called the "Samurai".
 The Contessas also saw a lot of local competition in Japan, and to aid this effort 20 of the lightened Hino Contessa 1300 L (for "Lightened") were built in 1966.
 These were built with thinner sheet metal and missing some equipment, such as hubcaps and sound deadening.

 Israel

 Hino Motors signed a 10-year assembly agreement with Kaiser-Illin Industries of Haifa, Israel, in 1963.
 Assembly of the Contessa 900 started in 1964.
 Later, Briska 900 and 1300 and the Contessa 1300 sedan were assembled in Haifa as well.
-During the years 1964-1965, Israel was Hino's second most important market for its Contessas.
+From 1964 to 1965, Israel was Hino's second most important market for its Contessas.
 Israel exports amounted to circa 10 percent of total Contessa production.
 After Hino was purchased by Toyota, the contract was terminated and the very last Israeli Contessas rolled off the assembly line in March 1968.
 In total, over 8,000 Hino Contessa and Briska were assembled in Israel.